The Quality of a Mother’s Happiness Predicts Stability and Children’s Mental Health

 The only sane option is to take the case that you have the power to choose not to participate in the sickness of our society.
 You have the right to take care of yourself and cultivate happiness.
 Don’t wait for society to rearrange itself to better support moms.
 (God, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.)
 If circumstances are shitty, you might as well be happy and well while navigating them.

-This kind of self-care takes an act of tremendous courage and intentionality, an act of optimism and activism.
+This kind of self-care and healing takes an act of tremendous courage and intentionality, an act of optimism and activism.
 It won’t happen unless you actively and rigorously pursue it.
-This is the kind of self-care I am working on for myself and for my clients.
+This is the kind of healing I am continuously at work on for myself and for my clients.
 If you need support on how to get started, don’t hesitate to reach out.